danielbodnar/awesome-stars/README.md

 ## database

+- [radarsu/radarsu](https://github.com/radarsu/radarsu) - Node.js server-side TypeScript framework with one thing in mind - removing code is easier than writing it.
+Auto-generated Swagger docs, REST, GraphQL, WebSockets and others - have it all, delete what
 - [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -&gt; IceFireDB is a database built for web3.0 It strives to fill the gap between web2 and web3.0 with a friendly database experience, making web3 application data storage more convenient
 - [scenic-views/scenic](https://github.com/scenic-views/scenic) - Versioned database views for Rails
 - [brocoders/nestjs-boilerplate](https://github.com/brocoders/nestjs-boilerplate) - NestJS boilerplate.
 Auth, TypeORM, Mongoose, Postgres, MongoDB, Mailing, I18N, Docker.